ryanchui2/wingMan/wing-man/README.md

-# WingMan - Your AI Dating Buddy
+# wingMan - Your AI Dating Buddy

-Behind every great relationship is a supportive wingman.
-WingMan is an AI-powered web application that helps you plan unforgettable dates, track your dating journey, and make every moment count.
+Behind every great relationship is a supportive wingman. wingMan is an AI-powered web application that helps you plan unforgettable dates, track your dating journey, and make every moment count.

 ## Features